Day of Action Deep Prep: Artemis

 Creating inertia for lunar exploration is the key thing to keep in mind.
 The Shuttle program lasted nearly 40 years.
 The ISS is approaching 40 years as well (and will likely go to at least 45).
 Both Shuttle and ISS survived political near-death experiences early on in their development, but once they got going, they endured for decades.
 That’s a reality we can use to ensure a long commitment to lunar exploration that builds humanity’s confidence and capabilities in deep space.

 We should not gloss over the difficulties in achieving Artemis’ goals.
 The original landing goal of 2024 was never realistic, particularly in light of the underwhelming funding levels provided by Congress.
-NASA is currently reviewing the schedule, but the first landing will likely not be until 2026 at the earliest.
+Artemis II, which will orbit the Moon, has been delayed to the Fall of 2025.
 There are also significant challenges remaining in developing new spacesuits, the Gateway orbiting station, and the Human Landing System (HLS) lunar lander (more on that in the next section).

 A report from NASA’s Office of the Inspector General is worth quoting from at length: